tags-widget Class

 In general, if the display of your view changes, you should modify

-the DOM element directly instead of manually calling rerender
+the DOM element directly instead of manually calling rerender, which can

 be slow.